mantidproject/documents/Project-Management/ILL/Instrument_Definitions/IN4/IN4_Geometry.md

 The instrument contains three detector banks.
 Each bank consists of detector boxes arranged horizontally on the surface of a sphere.
 One of the banks is on the same *xz* plane as the sample (the middle bank) while the two other banks are below and above it (the bottom and top banks).

-While the usual cartesian coordinates are used in the instrument definition file, the coordinate system used in the generation of the banks is a modified version of the traditional spherical coordinates.
+While the usual cartesian coordinates are used in the instrument definition file, the coordinate system used in the generation of the banks differs somewhat from the traditional spherical coordinates.
+This coordinate system was chosen because it naturally described the geometry as was known at the time and it was used in the IN6 IDF generator as well.

 <img src="initial_box_placement.png" alt="coordinate system and detector box placement" />